-The Company has had net losses since inception and has an accumulated deficit of approximately \$5.1 million at December 31, 2021.
-The Company has minimal cash at December 31, 2021 and remains dependent on Sanovas for much of its operations.
+The Company has had net losses since inception and has an accumulated deficit of approximately \$9,018,000 at December 31, 2022.
+In addition, as of December 31, 2022 and December 31 2021, the Company had liabilities of approximately \$1,069,000 and \$470,000, respectively, the majority of which is with related parties.
+The Company has minimal cash at December 31, 2022 and remains dependent on Sanovas for much of its operations.
 The Company expects that operating losses and negative cash flows from operations will occur for at least the next several years, and the Company will need to access additional funds to achieve its strategic goals with respect to the sublicensed technology.
-Sanovas has paid most of the Company's operating expenses through December 2021.
+The Company commenced private offerings of shares of its common stock raising net proceeds of approximately \$1,083,000 in the year ended December 31, 2021, and \$60,500 in the year ended December 31, 2022 - See Note D. In February 2021, the Company entered into an agreement with an investment banker to raise funds for the Company which led to the private offering of shares mentioned above.
+The Company is in discussions with investment bankers and individual investors with respect to raising additional capital for the Company and potentially up-listing to the NASDAQ exchange.

-The Company commenced private offerings of shares of its common stock raising net proceeds of approximately \$1,395,000 in the year ended December 31, 2020, and \$1,127,000 in the year ended December 31, 2021 - See Note D. The Company also issued shares of its common stock to offset amounts due to Sanovas for payment of expenses on behalf of the Company of \$390,358 in June 2021 and \$358,126 in July 2020.
+Sanovas has paid a significant portion of the Company's operating expenses through December 2022, and was owed approximately \$428,000 as of December 31, 2022 by the Company.
+The Company also issued shares of its common stock to offset amounts due to Sanovas for payment of expenses on behalf of the Company of \$390,358 in June 2021 and \$353,432 in May 2022 and \$586,370 in November 2022 (see Note C).